 Sounds like big-league stuff, right?
 And in their asking him, ‘didn’t we prophesy, didn’t we…?’
 Sounds like they may have thought they were real prophets, themselves, no?
 But all Christians with the Spirit of God can operate in these gifts.
 Only those Jesus personally sends are True commissioned prophets – to these who sported themselves prophets Jesus will declare: ‘I NEVER KNEW YOU’ (You’re not a prophet – I didn’t send you.)

 I would recommend NOT jumping to the conclusion that someone is an apostle, or a prophet just because of miraculous Holy Ghost manifestations (or even accurate prophecies, powerful revelatory teaching, etc.).
-Here is the question: DID JESUS call you an apostle?
-DID JESUS call you a prophet?
+Here is the question: DID JESUS (personally) call you an apostle?
+DID JESUS (Himself) call them a prophet?

 All the Apostles were sent personally by Jesus.
 Even Paul.
 Paul did not ever meet Jesus in the flesh so far as we can tell from scripture, and history.
-He is the apostle to the Gentiles, made an apostle after the ascension; any apostle who lives today – and there is no doubt in my mind that there are some, for Christ has not yet returned for His bride (and the five-fold commissions are the gift He gave to His bride) – will become an apostle as Paul did.
+He is the apostle to the Gentiles – made an apostle after the ascension.
+Any apostle who lives today (and there is no doubt in my mind that there are some, for Christ has not yet returned for His bride (and the five-fold commissions are the gift He gave to His bride when He ascended)) will become an apostle as Paul did.
 Paul who never experienced Christ in the flesh, did nonetheless receive His call, and commission from Jesus personally.